-With optimism falling as quickly as Zack Greinke could finish off Nats hitters in Game 7 of the World Series, all I could think about was the 3-1 deficit in NL Wild Card Game, the improbable comeback in the NLDS, and every other unexpected win between Memorial Day and the eve of Halloween.
+In Game Seven of the World Series, with optimism falling as quickly as Zack Greinke could finish off Washington’s hitters, all I could think about was the 3-1 deficit in NL Wild Card Game, the improbable comeback in the NLDS, and every other unexpected win between Memorial Day and the eve of Halloween.

 “This is sad.
 It’s just slowly slipping away,” Paul texted me as the Nats trailed 2-0 with just eight outs of life left in their 2019 season.

 “Believe.”
 I simply responded.